CBD users, beware! You could fail drug tests even if there's no THC in what you're using

 Barbour launched the Valley's first marijuana screening facility.

-He says a professional blood test should clear up whether someone has actually consumed THC.
+He says a professional blood test should clear up whether someone has consumed THC.

-The second reason CBD users must be wary is that the CBD industry is self-regulated.
+The second reason CBD users must be wary: the CBD industry is self-regulated.

 So what do CBD business owners tell their customers when they want to know if they'll test positive for THC?

-"These products are generally not coming from government-sanctioned programs, so their regulations haven't caught up," says Scott John Van Horn of teh CBD Center.
+"These products are generally not coming from government-sanctioned programs, so their regulations haven't caught up," says Scott John Van Horn of the CBD Center.

 Adds Steve Penn of Central Valley CBD Pure, "Read the label, it's on you.
 And really, that's what this game is.
 You can't be blaming everybody for something you don't pay attention to, or you don't ask the right questions, or you don't read the bottle."